Retrieval-Augmented Generation (RAG) with Atlas Vector Search

 Data ingestion for RAG involves processing your custom data and storing it in a vector database to prepare it for retrieval.
 To create a basic ingestion pipeline with Atlas as the vector database, do the following:

-Load your data.
-You can use tools like document loaders or data connectors to load data from different data formats and locations.
+Use tools like document loaders to load data from different data formats and locations.

 Process, or chunk, your data.
 Chunking involves splitting your data into smaller parts to improve performance.